 - 1 ½ cups of bread flour

 Dissolve the yeast in the water for about 10 minutes.
 (Add sugar/honey, if you are using)

 - It should begin to bubble.

-- Place the flour in a bowl of at least 8 cups of volume.
+Place the salat and the flour in a bowl of at least 8 cups of volume.

 - Add the yeast/water mixture and stir with a wooden spoon until the dough comes off the sides of the bowl in strings.
 About 2 minutes.

 The dough will be slightly sticky.
 (You may need to add a little flour if it is too wet or a little water if it is too dry.
 If you have never made bread before don’t fuss about it.
 You’ll be ok.)